bronson/gird/README.md

 ## TODO

+* Clean up the diff output when verification fails
+* Remove redundant ./ from the start of paths (thanks find)
+* force create/verify depending on whether a Girdsums file exists in the starting directory
 * The .t extension appears to be reserved for Perl.
 Maybe use .sh like Git does, or just .test?
+* Add --continue to keep gird running even if it finds inconsistencies
-* Add -f to force all Girdsum files to be updated
+* Add --reset to force update all girdfiles
-* Remove redundant ./ from the start of paths (thanks find)
+* Call it --init instead of --create
+* Add filename tests for files and directories starting with hyphens
 * Test and document that shasum -c works on girdfiles
-* force create/verify depending on whether a Girdsums file exists in the starting directory
 * Add the summarize script
 * Add --version and --help
-* Clean up the diff output when verification fails
 * Add some tests to ensure sane errors are printed (and no process term warning on abort)

 Wishlist:

-* Maybe add --force to tell gird to keep processing even if it sees inconsistencies
 * Maybe add a -j option to fork multiple jobs?
 * Maybe make installation easier/better/more explicit
 * Consider using Blake https://blake2.net.
 It's fast!